How to Implement Facebook Login in ASP.NET Core

 </div>

-Now we’ve joined all the dots together and have the necessary logic in place for authentication, let’s run this build and see for ourselves how this works.
-When we click on the Facebook button above, the /user/externallogin action will be called, which returns a ChallengeResult() onto the Facebook middleware.
-This results in a redirection to facebook login page where the user enters login credentails.
 The validation happens at the facebook end itself, and once the login is successful Facebook returns back an authorization code which is captured and processed within the middleware itself and the redirection happens to the Callback endpoint we also passed with the ChallengeResult().

-In the LoginCallback endpoint, we Authenticate against the AuthenticationScheme we defineed for social login, and sets up the auth cookie.
-Next, we read the necessary claims from the Identity setup by the middleware and use it to create user profile in the database for later use.
 Within the UserRepository where the domain logic happens, we can optionally call userManager.SignIn() with additional parameters (in our case we pass the created db primary key for later use) which will be set to create a new identity profile.

-Finally, this identity setup within the application can be used to provide user with application related functionalities without having for the application to worry about user authentication and validation since it’s now delegated to the identity provider.
+Finally, this identity setup within the application can be used to provide users with application related functionalities without having for the application to worry about user authentication and validation since it’s now delegated to the identity provider.

 wp-content/uploads/2022/05/app-login.png